nbrockington/cipher-challenge/README.md

 For brute-force decryption of a putative transposition cipher:

-`>>> all_ranked_perms = brute_force_decrypt_transposition( ciphertext , ngrams_to_count , read-by )`
+`>>> all_ranked_perms = brute_force_decrypt_transposition( ciphertext , ["THE", "TH", "ER"] , read-by )`

 (NB.
-This will cycle through all possible permutations of all putative key lengths that are factors of ciphertext length, and rank them by number of ngrams (words) found in the resulting text.
+This will cycle through all possible permutations of all putative key lengths that are factors of ciphertext length, and rank them by number of ngrams (in this case, "THE", "TH", and "ER") found in the resulting text.
 It will print the text from the top-ranked permutation of each key length and return a nested list of ranked permutations for all putative key lengths.)

 # Known issues